VonHeikemen/lsp-zero-docs/content/v4.x/getting-started.md

   * Have Neovim v0.10 installed
     * Neovim v0.9 also works
-  * Know how to install Neovim plugins
+  * Know what is a language server
-  * Know where to add the configuration code for lua plugins
+    * Neovim's LSP client only works with language servers
-  * Know what is LSP, and what is a language server
+    * [prettier](https://prettier.io/) is not a language server

 ## Installing